detmot5/detmot5/README.md

 * ⚡ Fun fact: I was trying to learn a lot of technologies (WebDev, GameDev, Mobile) but still embedded is my favourite.
 Frontend is propably in second place.

 ## 🏍️ Hobbies
-Apart of coding I enjoy riding enduro motorcycles, car & motorcycle mechanics, electronics and everything about rockets and space flights 🚀
+Apart from coding I enjoy riding enduro motorcycles, car & motorcycle mechanics, electronics and everything about rockets and space flights 🚀

 ## 🔧 Technologies and Tools